 These strands encapsulate ways of knowing, understanding, valuing and behaving.
 Whilst being separate bodies of knowledge, they are interrelated and of equal importance.
 They complement one another and provide different starting points for health and physical education.
 Together, these strands constitute the essence of quality health and physical education.

-The Physical Education programme in the Prep School aims to:
+The Physical Education program in the Prep School aims to:

 - Provide an opportunity for students of all standards to develop skills and a healthy attitude towards Physical Education.

-- Increase body awareness and movement through a Gross Motor Programme, gymnastics and skill development of a variety of sporting activities.
+- Increase body awareness and movement through a Gross Motor Program, gymnastics and skill development of a variety of sporting activities.